MapColonies/config/README.md

 This section describes the possible errors that can occur when using the package, along with their codes and payload structures.

 ## Identifying errors
-The package exposes a helper function called `isConfigError` to assert what is the error that was thrown and handle is as needed.
+The package exposes a helper function called `isConfigError` to assert what is the error that was thrown and handle it as needed.
 ```typescript
 import { config, isConfigError } from '@map-colonies/config';